Iveco LMV

-The Iveco LMV (Light Multirole Vehicle) is a 4WD tactical vehicle developed by Iveco, and in service with several countries.
+The Iveco LMV (Light Multirole Vehicle) is a 4WD tactical vehicle developed by Iveco.
 After its adoption by the Italian Army as the Veicolo-Tattico-Leggero-Multiruolo (VTLM) Lince ("Light tactical multirole vehicle Lynx"), it won the Future Command and Liaison Vehicle (FCLV) competition of the British Army as the Panther, but the fleet was put up for sale in 2018.

 It has been adopted by the armies of Albania, Austria, Belgium, Brazil, Norway, Russia and Spain.
 The Italian Army took vehicles to Afghanistan for ISAF and Lebanon for the UN Interim Force.
 In Afghanistan, Lince vehicles have saved passengers' lives in several attacks with IEDs.